notgull/unsend/README.md

 - Future and stream combinators.
 The [`futures-lite`] and [`futures`] crates provide many more than we could ever provide, and most of them work with thread-unsafe types by default.
 - Thread pooling.
 As we avoid synchronization in most cases, thread pooling goes against the philosophy of this crate.
 The [`blocking`] crate provides a good `async`-aware thread pool.
 - An I/O reactor. [`async-io`] provides a decent, minimal reactor that works nearly everywhere.
 The [`tokio`] crate provides a reactor as well.
+However, in the future it may be a good idea to provide this, as the [`async-io`] reactor involves a substantial amount of synchronization.
+Please open a PR if you would like to see this feature.

 [`futures-lite`]: https://crates.io/crates/futures-lite
 [`futures`]: https://crates.io/crates/futures